adityabharadwaj198/adityabharadwaj198.github.io/_posts/2024-03-20-welcome-to-my-blog.md

 tags: [welcome, introduction]
 ---

-Welcome to my blog!
-This is where I'll be sharing my thoughts, experiences, and insights about technology, software development, and other topics that interest me.
+Get a peek into my mind.

 ## What to Expect

 In this blog, I'll be writing about:

-- Software development best practices
-- Technology trends and insights
 - Personal projects and experiences
+- My experiences with building my own X
+- My experiences navigating the software engineering world
-- Book reviews and recommendations
+- Book / Album reviews and Songs / Artist recommendations
-- And much more!
+- History?
+Prehistoric India, IVC, Proto-Indo-Europeans [controversial stuff lol], Vedic age etc.

 ## Why I Started This Blog

-I believe in the power of sharing knowledge and experiences.
-Through this blog, I hope to:
+I am lazy and I never thought of writing anything more than what the educational curriculum demanded from me, but I have recently started to journal sometimes just to feel saner.
+I can't pin-point what it does for me, other than make me feel good in some way.
+For all I know it could be placebo.
+Anywhoo, I keep reading & learning a lot of interesting things, that might be of interest in general to the rest of the world (trust me), and what better way to explain something than to write it down in your own words.
+So this is my attempt at writing.

+Through the blog I want to:

 1. Document my learning journey
 2. Share insights that might help others
 3. Connect with like-minded individuals
 4. Build a portfolio of my thoughts and expertise
+5. Build my own corner of the internet :)

 ## Stay Connected